Today, our South Wilton vets share some hedgehog facts and a few things you should consider before owning a pet hedgehog.

 Facts about Hedgehogs

-Hedgehogs are cute little critters famous for their prickly spines, which they have everywhere except on their face, legs and bellies.
-When a hedgehog feels threatened they curl into a tight ball tuck in their heads, tail and legs, to protect vulnerable parts of their body.
+Hedgehogs are cute little critters famous for their prickly spines, which they have everywhere except on their face, legs, and bellies.
+When a hedgehog feels threatened they curl into a tight ball and tuck in their heads, tails, and legs, to protect vulnerable parts of their body.

 Hedgehogs are well known for their prickly spines.
 The back of a hedgehog is covered in a thick layer of spikes known as quills, and they have between 3,000 to 5,000 quills covering their backs.